kerguler/PopJSON/docs/tutorial.md

 ## Declaring multiple processes

 The `Population` algorithm enables declaring multiple processes on a population.
 For instance, we could define lifetime and development time together having independent Erlang-distributed durations.
-Strinctly, they would not be completely independent as the processes take place in the order they are defined.
-This means that if we define development before larva mortality, pupa could be produced under conditions not suitable for larva survival.
-We do not what that I guess.
+Strictly, they would not be completely independent as the processes take place in the order they are defined.
+This means if we define development before larva mortality, pupae could be produced under conditions not suitable for larva survival.
+We do not want that.

 Here, we define the two processes for larva (in the plausible order) and follow the dynamics.